-Launch the Echem Analyst 2 icon on your desktop.
-Then use the File > Open function.
+1. Launch the Echem Analyst 2 icon on your desktop.

-2. Use the link on your desktop to open the My Gamry Data folder.
+2. Use the link on your desktop to open the My Gamry Data folder. 🏅

 Double-click on the data file.
-You may have to instruct your computer to associate the \star .
-DTA extension with the Echem Analyst 2 program.
+You may have to instruct your computer to associate the .DTA extension with the Echem Analyst 2 program.

-- 3. There are two quick ways to open a recent Gamry Data File: - a.
-A recently generated file can be opened using the hotlink in the Analysis menu in the Gamry Framework.
-The last eight generated data files are listed there for quick access.
-The Echem Analyst 2 automatically launches and opens your selected data file. - b.
-A recently opened file in the Echem Analyst 2 is shown at the bottom of the File menu.
-This is similar to how other Windows®-based programs display links to Most Recently Used documents.
+3. There are two quick ways to open a recent Gamry Data File:

+- a.
+Within Gamry Framework, go to the Analysis menu.
+The last eight generated data files are listed for quick access.
+The Echem Analyst 2 automatically launches and opens the selected data file. - b.
+Within the Echem Analyst 2, go to the File menu > Open Recent.
+Select a data file from the sub-menu.